RobotecAI/RobotecGPULidar/src/memory/README.md

     - This stems from two problems that need to be solved in RGL.
         - First, we need to operate on different kinds of memory (defined in MemoryKinds).
           There are subtle but important differences between them (which are well described in CUDA programming guide).
-        - Second, we allow point clouds to contain arbitrary (defined at runtime) set of attributes.
+        - Second, we allow point clouds to contain an arbitrary (defined at runtime) set of attributes.
           To make it possible to store point cloud in a simple container, we need arrays that are typed in runtime ( IAnyArray).